 The Pedometer app said that I walked 30,471 (later 29,337) steps today.

-Though there was a girl checking in the room yesterday afternoon after me, today I was waken up at midnight by 2 others.
-They also switched on the air con which made me hard to sleep again.
+Though there was a girl checking in the room yesterday afternoon after me, I was still woken up at midnight by 2 others.
+They also switched the aircon to a temperature that made me hard to sleep again.

 The Chengdu Panda Base was very crowded today, unlike 10 years ago.
 It was very sunny, unlike 10 years ago when it had been raining nonstop.
-I had a better view this time, because I could come back any time with any bus.
+I had a better view this time, because I was in no rush.
+I could come back any time with any bus.
 But the heat stopped me from staying here past noon.

-Taking a shower and change clothes, I went out to find the famous Yulin Street in the song Chengdu by Zhao Lei.
-Turned out I could walk there (meaning it wasn’t far to take metro).
+Taking a shower and change clothes, I went out alone to find the famous Yulin Street in the song Chengdu by Zhao Lei.
+Turned out I could walk there without taking metro.
 The street didn’t have anything prominent as I thought, but I found the old Little Bar and some good wall paintings.

 When I was back to Jinli Street, I decide to eat pineapple sticky rice (the black one).

 According to Pedometer, I walked 31,497 steps today.
-I didn’t know that I walked more than I did in all the hikes in Sichuan this year.
+I didn’t know that I walked more than I did at all the hikes in Sichuan this year.

-I sat on the las row of the buses together with 2 Chinese girls.
-One of them puked somewhere and that event kinda woke me up.
-Luckily I could move to a better seat at a Gengda stop.
+I sat on the last row of the buses together with 2 Chinese girls.
+I dozed off once in a while and was woken up by hearing the sound of puke nearby.
+Luckily I could move to a better seat at the Gengda stop.

-The Jinli Ancient Street next to Wuhouci was so crowded in this early evening.
+The Jinli Ancient Street next to Wuhou Temple was so crowded in this early evening.
 I guessed I would be back here tomorrow after revisiting the Chengdu Panda Base.

-To my surprise, they treated me dinner at a hotspot restaurant near the hostel after I booked my panda tour with the help of a hostel staff.
-They didn’t speak as well as the people in the previous hostel in Chengdu, but they seemed to be more friendly.
+After checking in, I booked my panda tour with the help of a hostel staff in the station at Wuhou Temple opposite of the hostel.
+I paid the same price as others.
+Then the guy took a picture of the QR code and send me via WeChat.
+They didn’t speak as well as the people in the previous hostel in Chengdu, but they seemed to be more friendly and honest.

-When I was back at the hostel, a guy from Xinjiang working as a freelancer here started talking to me.
-His English choices of words made me frown several times before I lost my patience and said goodbye for today.
+When I was back at the hostel, a guy from Xinjiang working as a designer freelancer here started talking to me.
+His English choices of words gave me a headache from time to time before I lost my patience and waved him goodbye.

 Before I went on this trip, I thought Mt.
 Siguniang must be a place for climbers.
 I only liked hiking for a day of about 30,000 steps which was tiring enough.
-Stargazing on the top of the mountain at night under the cold wind was no fun to me.
-Though this place was in my initial plan, I didn’t really wanna go.
-Turned out this world heritage had several valleys and was worth giving a try.
+Stargazing on the snowy top of the mountain at night under the cold wind was no fun to me.
+I didn’t really wanna go to Mt.
+Siguniang though it was in my initial plan.
+Because the Dien Bien girl didn’t intend go climbing alone, and I didn’t know how to see pandas in Wolong, I decided to give Mt.
+Siguniang a try in the end.
+Turned out this world heritage had several valleys and was worth seeing.

 The highest place of my journey: somewhere near 3,700m beside a waterfall.